Analysis of signal waveform from a midsize liquid argon detetor: Data analysis and comparison

-where $t_0$ is the time of the peak. $t_1$ and $t_2$ are the time of the positive and negative signal reflections.
-The difference of $t_1$ and $t_2$ is a quantity related to the cable length between the feedthrough and the PMT base.
-A and B correspond to the intensity of positive and negative reflections respectively.
+where $t_0$ is the scintillation time of liquid argon. $\triangle t$ is the time delay of the inner cable.
+A and B correspond to the intensity of reflection respectively.
+The factor 2 and 4 is according to the reflection sequence.

-The fit results of the signal data from the electron recoil events and the nuclear recoil events are shown in Fig.~$\ref{graph_4}$.
-The relative difference between the equation (3) and experiment data is smooth, which shows that the model nicely describes the details of the signal waveform.
-The parameters of the fitting results are shown in Table ~$\ref{tab1}$.
-As authors report in the literatures~\cite{4,10}, the fast time constant $\tau_{\mathrm{S}}$ is fixed to be 6~ns during the fitting procedure.
-Parameter values in Table ~$\ref{tab1}$ show that:

-1.The slow time constants have little difference between the results obtained from the electron recoil events and the nuclear recoil events.

-2.The time constants of the TPB re-emission obtained from the electron recoil events are similar to these obtained from the nuclear recoil events.

-3.The intensity of the positive reflection is about 5-7\%, and the intensity of negative reflection is about 1-2\%.
-These results is consistent with the expectation that several experiments observe such effects.

-4.The 1st time constant of TPB obtained from the fit is far more smaller than the fast time constant of liquid argon.
-The value of 1-2~ns fast decay time is comparable with the data reported for another WLS of POPOP~\cite{4}, which shows the model is stable to get reasonable values.

-In addition, further experiments shows that the cable length between the feedthrough and the DAQ system affects the shape of the hump.
-Fig.~$\ref{graph_5}$ shows two sets of data taken from the same PMT in the detector.
-A 1m cable and a 9~m cable are used to connect the feedthrough and a LeCroy 610Zi oscilloscope to acquire the PMT signal data.
-The experimental results show that the longer cable leads to a larger hump structure in the signal waveforms.
-The position of the hump appears to be the same for these two cables.
-A similar obvious hump structure is also reported in the liquid argon signal waveform given by the DUNE~\cite{10}.
-It is speculated that the detector size of the ProtoDUNE-DP (6*6*6~m) is so large that a long cable is required.